joao-miguel-inacio/demon-slayer-dodging/README.md

 Bear in mind that you are so determined to fight the evil that you will keep fighting for another turn even after everything seemed lost! :fire:

 ![](./assets/images/read-me-screen2.png)

+Gracias @[Diego](https://github.com/diegomendezp) for helping to sort out the re-start button so that we can try again!

 ## Gyutaro's Lives and Levels logic :blue_heart: